 This is a healthy, refreshing and quite good-looking soup.
-It’s one of my desperation recipes, meaning that I make it when desperately needing a nutritious and light meal in hardly any time.
-I often keep a bag of pre-washed spinach in the fridge, but I would not snob some good quality frozen ones, possibly organic.
+“Vellutata” means “velvety” in Italian, referring to the creamy consistency of the soup.
+I make it when I desperately need a nutritious and light meal in hardly any time.
+I often keep a bag of pre-washed spinach in the fridge, but a bag of good quality organic frozen spinach woudl be perfectly acceptable.

-I often use fresh pasta leftovers which I dry on a towel for a day or two and then roughly crush them with my hands to give it a rustic look.
+This recipe gives you a good excuse to use fresh pasta leftovers if you have any.
+I dry them on a towel for a day or two and then roughly crush them with my hands to give it a rustic look before cooking.
 Bought fresh egg-noodles of any shape you like will do just fine, no crushing needed.

-What makes the dish is that drizzle of olive oil at the end.
-The fruity creaminess of the oil brings out the herby intensity of the spinach.
+What makes the dish is that drizzle of your absolutely best olive oil at the end.
+The fruity aroma of the oil brings out the herby intensity of the spinach.

-This is a perfect occasion to open that bottle of olive oil you bought during your last holidays in Umbria.
+I hope you did not miss the chance to buy a bottle of olive oil during your last holidays in Umbria.

-Please don’t be tempted to cook the pasta in the soup, it will be chewy, you want it silky.
+Please don’t be tempted to cook the pasta in the soup, it will be chewy while it should be silky.
 Fresh noodles cook in no time so it’s not an effort.

-If you are gluten free, this is a good recipe to use boiled rice leftovers too.
+If you are gluten-free, this is a good recipe to use boiled rice leftovers too.
 As a further alternative, you could substitute the pasta with two tablespoon cooked cannellini beans per person.
-Just warmed them first in a pan with a little garlic and olive oil before gently float them on the soup.
+Just saute them first in a pan with a little garlic and olive oil before gently float them on the soup.

 - 1 onion